On this page

-If you have a capital of at least € 1,250,000 and you wish to invest this amount in the Dutch economy, you may, under specific conditions, apply for a regular temporary residence permit as a foreign investor.
+If you have a capital of at least € 1,250,000 and you wish to invest this amount in the Dutch economy, you may apply for a regular temporary residence permit as a foreign investor.
+There are some conditions:

 - You hold a valid passport.

 - You do not pose a danger to public order or national security.

 - You are obliged to take out a health insurance policy.

 - You must undergo a tuberculosis (TB) test in the Netherlands.
 You must have undergone this test within 3 months following the issue of the residence permit.
 If necessary, you must undergo treatment for TB.
 Some nationalities do not have to undergo a TB test.

 - You invest an amount of at least € 1,250,000 in a company located in the Netherlands.

 - You deposit the amount above into a bank account with a Dutch bank or a bank of an EU Member State with a branch in the Netherlands that is under the supervision of De Nederlandsche Bank (DNB).
 Banks under supervision of DNB make use of a European Passport.

 - Your investment adds value to the Dutch economy.
 Netherlands Enterprise Agency, a division of the Dutch Ministry of Economic Affairs and Climate Policy, assesses this added value.
 Netherlands Enterprise Agency makes use of a points based system.
 For example, it is possible to receive points for investing in Dutch growth industries, amongst other things.